Hiring salary range:

 The Community Engagement Coordinator will support Teach For Canada’s efforts in our community engagement and community-based programming.
 Specific responsibilities include:

 This job opportunity has been made possible through Service Canada and Miziwe Biik Aboriginal Employment & Training.
-To be eligible for this position, candidates must be registered with Miziwe Biik Aboriginal Employment and Training and working with an Employment Counsellor.
-In order to register with Miziwe Biik, candidates must be First Nations, Inuit or Métis (non-status or status), they must be unemployed or underemployed, and live within the GTA (see map below).
-Registration forms can be found on the last page of this posting and sent to to set up an appointment with an employment specialist.
+To be eligible for this position, candidates must be registered with Miziwe Biik Aboriginal Employment and Training and work with an Employment Counsellor.
+In order to register with Miziwe Biik, candidates must be First Nations, Inuit, or Métis (non-status or status), they must be unemployed or underemployed and live within the GTA (see map below).
+Registration forms can be obtained by emailing to and to setup an appointment with an employment specialist.
 A completed client registration form and resume will be required for the appointment.

 Teach For Canada is an equal opportunity employer and is committed to building a diverse and inclusive team.
 As an organization that works with First Nations, we value Indigenous perspectives in the workplace and strongly encourage Indigenous candidates to apply.